Armpit microbiome transplant

 We are now developing a new way to apply to ‘good microbes’ in the armpit, so they can outcompete the ‘bad’ ones, in order to solve armpit body odor.
 We are doing this by applying the characterized non-odorous bacteria in a spray – and this can be applied on a daily basis.
 This gives a more sustained application of the ‘good’ bacteria, because we noticed that the effect of the transplant could go away after a couple of months.
 We have tested this on about 90 people and the last clinical trial was on 63 people.
 The first results look great!
 We are still developing and analyzing the results.
 If you wish to try out one of our testers, or if you want to receive updates on the developments, leave your email address below.
 We are constantly looking for people that want to participate.

 Together with designer Rosie Broadhead, we are exploring the benefits of encapsulated probiotic bacteria into the fibers of clothes.
 They become activate when they come in contact with moisture on skin.
-These bacteria dominate other malodorous bacteria.
+We have clinical data showing that these bacteria are very efficient to fight off body odor.
 For optimal results, the probiotics are strategically placed in key areas where there is more sweat.
 The encapsulated bacteria reduce body odor, encourage cell renewal, and improve the skin’s immune system.
 We are currently in the stage of development.
 Very excited about this!

 Impact of skin care products on skin microbiome and metabolome